 connecting cottbus Award

-A selected project from MIDPOINT Feature Launch will be granted the opportunity to present itself during the pitching event within connecting cottbus co-production market.
-Participation will include individual consultations from international film professionals and one-to-one meetings with potential partners.
+A selected project from MIDPOINT Feature Launch will be given the opportunity to present itself during the pitching event within the connecting cottbus co-production market.
+Participation will include individual consultations from international film professionals and one-on-one meetings with potential partners.